- To ensure that complaints lodged at this school are resolved in a prompt and efficient manner.

 We will advise you verbally or in writing of the outcome of the complaint.
 The outcome of all written complaints will be provided to you in writing.

-If you are not satisfied with our attempts to resolve your complaint, you may wish to express your concerns to the Coordinator of Regional Operations South Metropolitan District, Mr Iain Dennis at the Regional Education Office for assistance in resolving the issue.
+If you are not satisfied with our attempts to resolve your complaint, you may wish to express your concerns to the Coordinator of Regional Operations South Metropolitan District, Ms Judi Block at the Regional Education Office for assistance in resolving the issue.
 This will involve an independent review of the situation and may include mediation.

 Complaints judged to be vexatious, trivial or without substance, or where it is judged to not warrant further action, will not be progressed.
 You will be advised of this decision in writing.